jestarling/tsbart-analysis/README.md

 * The scripts we use to clean, case control sample, and analyze the stillbirth data are located in at **code/00_stillbirth-data-processing**.

 ## Data preparation and cleaning.
-To use the scripts to run our analysis, the user must download the raw data files, and save in
+To use the scripts to run our analysis, the user must download the raw data files.

-a .csv file at **/Data/BIRTH_DEATH_DATA_2004-2006.csv**.
+1. A stata script at **/Data/000-stata-script-to-create-new-variables.txt** processes the data, creating variables used in the analysis.
+The user must save the output of this script in a .csv file at **/Data/BIRTH_DEATH_DATA_2004-2006.csv**.
 The workflow then proceeds as follows.

-1. Run the script **/code/00_stillbirth-data-processing/00a-stillbirth-process-raw-data.R** to clean the raw data and create variables for stillbirth analysis.
+2. Run the script **/code/00_stillbirth-data-processing/00a-stillbirth-process-raw-data.R** to clean the raw data and create variables for stillbirth analysis.

 * This file takes the input raw dataset **/Data/BIRTH_DEATH_DATA_2004-2006.csv**.
     + This dataset must be saved by the user, by downloading the original publicly accessible data, and assembling in a .csv file.
 * This file outputs the processed dataset **/Data/stillbirth-clean.csv**.

-2. Run the script **/code/00_stillbirth-data-processing/00b-stillbirth-create-case-control-samples.R** to create the case-control sample of the stillbirth data.
+3. Run the script **/code/00_stillbirth-data-processing/00b-stillbirth-create-case-control-samples.R** to create the case-control sample of the stillbirth data.

 * This file takes the input file **/Data/stillbirth-clean.csv** (created in the previous step).
 * This file outputs one file,